Welcome to Vardhans page

 an era of cut throat competition as it is popularly

-percieved but an era of collaboration and establishing
+perceived but an era of collaboration and establishing

 synergies.
 Today we need each other more than ever.